saoirse-defi/milestone2-vanilla/README.md

 ###### Gate Destruction Sound Effect

 This sound effect was custom-made to provide the user with aural feedback whenever a gate is successfully destroyed.
 When choosing the sound design for this effect, we wanted to emmulate the sound of an explosion in space.
-It is well known that sound waves cannot travel through the vaccum of space, but this was our thought process when designing the sound effect.
+It is well known that sound waves cannot travel through the vacuum of space, but this was our thought process when designing the sound effect.

 ###### Gem Collected Sound Effect